mjoblin/netdumplings/README.md

 ![overview](./docs/_static/overview.svg)

-Note that you write the bits in green (the dumpling chefs and the dumpling eaters) and netdumplings provides the rest.
+You write the bits in green (the dumpling chefs and the dumpling eaters) and netdumplings provides the rest.
 Also, even though the above shows everything running on different hosts, you can run everything on the same host if that better suits your needs.

 ## What's in the box?